South Korea struggles to get WTO candidate elected | DW | 06.11.2020

 Ngozi Okonjo-Iweala (l) is a former Nigerian finance minister and Yoo Myung-hee (r) is currently serving as South Korea's trade minister

-Japan has not publicly stated a preference for either of the candidates, but it is strongly rumored that Tokyo is also backing the Nigerian candidate because there is concern that a South Korean head of the WTO would side with Seoul in the ongoing trade disputes between South Korea and Japan.
+Japan has not publicly stated a preference for either of the candidates, but it is strongly rumored that Tokyo is also backing the Nigerian candidate out of concern that a South Korean head of the WTO could side with Seoul in the ongoing trade disputes between South Korea and Japan.

 Read more: World Trade Organization in trouble: What you need to know

 Park admits that it appears that two-thirds of the international community favor the Nigerian candidate.
-All is not lost, however, as the United States is backing Yoo's candidacy because the current administration in Washington believes that Okonjo-Iweala is too close to China, with which the US is locked in a trade dispute.
+All is not lost, however, as the United States is backing Yoo's candidacy.
+That is because the current administration in Washington believes that Okonjo-Iweala is too close to China, with which the US is locked in a trade dispute.

 "Things might settle down if there is a new administration in the US, but everything is just very confused at the moment," said Park.

-Tokyo insists that it introduced the new restrictions on chemicals that are critical to South Korea's high-tech manufacturing industry out of concern that banned technology that originated in Japan is finding its way to North Korea as the South's export controls are too lax.
+Tokyo insists it introduced the new restrictions on chemicals that are critical to South Korea's high-tech manufacturing industry out of concern that banned technology that originated in Japan is finding its way to North Korea, calling the South's export controls too lax.

 Seoul claims the move is retaliation for South Korea going back on agreements on matters of history signed by the two governments.